 Once the above information is retrieved, businesses can focus on attracting prospects early into their buyer’s journey.

-Being discovered early in a prospect’s journey is important for businesses because 70% of the buyer’s journey is completed before companies are even aware prospects are viewing their products/services.
+Being discovered early in a prospect’s journey is important for businesses because 70% of the buyer’s journey is completed before companies are even aware prospects view their products/services.

 Often, being discovered early in the buyer’s journey gives businesses the advantage of approaching opportunities with one foot in the door; prospects are typically more eager to work with businesses they are familiar with than ones they are not.